Howling Bells: Later years and new projects (2014–present)

 In January 2022, the band reunited to perform their debut album in its entirety at a series of live gigs at various venues throughout the UK, including Brighton, Manchester and London.

+In September 2025, the band announced their first new music in 11 years in the form of brand new single 'Unbroken'.
+Alongside the announcement the band also announced a one off show at The Lock Tavern, London in November 2025.